socketry/nio4r/README.md

 Monitors provide methods which let you introspect on why a particular IO object was selected.
-These methods are not thread safe unless you are holding the selector lock (i.e. if you're in a #select_each callback).
-Only use them if you aren't concerned with thread safety, or you're within a #select_each
+These methods are not thread safe unless you are holding the selector lock (i.e. if you're in a block pased to #select).
+Only use them if you aren't concerned with thread safety, or you're within a #select
-callback:
+block:

 - ***#interests***: what this monitor is interested in (:r, :w, or :rw)
 - ***#readiness***: what the monitored IO object is ready for according to the last select operation